 Yes.
 If your child was born in California, ask your county to request the birth record as proof of citizenship.
+You will still need to provide proof of identity.
+See page 3.

 If your child is under 16 and you have filled out and signed the Medi-Cal application or the Healthy Families/Medi-Cal joint application with your child's date and place of birth, you do not need to provide proof of identity.
 (This signed application is proof of your child's identity.)
 You will still have to provide proof of citizenship.